blawson69/SimpleRoofControl/README.md

 # SimpleRoofControl
-> **New in version 4.0** You can now switch to an alternate way of setting up your tokens to allow you to use the name field as a label.
-This way you can remind yourself what token is affected by which anchor, or use the name field for other purposes.
-You also now have the option to lock the size & position of your roof tokens and to turn on/off using Advanced Fog of War.
+> **New in version 4.1** You can now allow players to use the !ShowHideRoof command via a toggle in the config.

 This [Roll20](http://roll20.net/) script is a roof "lifting" system to show/hide rooms or houses.
 It also gives the option to turn the Advanced Fog of War and Dynamic Lighting on or off so you can have those features enabled only inside the building.
 You can also designate a graphic to be placed on the map layer to broaden the functionality of the script.
 For instance, you can now hide a pit trap that gets revealed (moved to the map layer) which allows the player tokens to remain visible.
 (By default, Roofs - tokens revealed on the token layer - are automatically sent to the top to hide all graphics below it.)
 You can optionally lock the position of the roof to prevent accidental moving or resizing.